Asia-Pacific Regulation Research Group

 Summary

-This project examines the ‘Formal and Informal Regulation of Collective Labour Disputes in Indonesia, the Philippines and Vietnam’.
-It is funded by an ARC Discovery Grant.
+This project examined the ‘Formal and Informal Regulation of Collective Labour Disputes in Indonesia, the Philippines and Vietnam’.
+It is funded by an ARC Discovery Grant (2019-2025) (DP190100821).

 Researchers